KIMB0/LSD_RAD2017/Documents/SLA.md

 ## General
 Everything is monthly based.
 This means that at the end of the month the KPI's will be evalutated.
 If they are above the thresholds set in the SLA-agreement, the customer will not get any credit.
 If it is below the thresholds, a calculation will be made for the customer.

 The whole contract is apealed if a global issue occurs.
 This could be certificates failure from **Globalsign**, a infrastructure breakdown at **Hetzner.com**, natural disasters, or similar issues.
-This is out of our hands and therefore Group14 can't take responsibility for these causes.
+This is out of our hands and therefore **Group E** can't take responsibility for these causes.